(From Old Corral collection)

 In 1931, Betty graduated from the USC College of Letters, Arts and Sciences with a Bachelor of Arts degree.
 She earned a major in Speech and minors in Monoeconomics and Polyscience.

 Upon graduation, Betty landed a job at the Pasadena Community Playhouse in Santa Monica.
 She participated in little theater work until 1936.
-In 1937, Betty made a screen appearance in David 0.
-Selznick's black comedy, NOTHING SACRED (United Artists), which starred Carole Lombard and Frederic March.
+In 1937, Betty made a screen appearance in David O. Selznick's black comedy, NOTHING SACRED (United Artists), which starred Carole Lombard and Frederic March.
 Betty had a small part as the last horsewoman shown in a night club sequence.

 For the next few years, Betty wrote and produced programs for radio stations KNX and KFL in Los Angeles.
 Again, a Monogram press book states that Betty had been a radio writer and director and for 79 weeks produced a series of American historical dramas on KNX.

-Then Betty changed direction again and in later years said that she became a dramatic coach to young players at Columbia, 20th Century-Fox, Universal and Monogram Studios.
+Then Betty changed direction again and became a dramatic coach to young players at Columbia, 20th Century-Fox, Universal and Monogram Studios.
 Betty would play down her acting career in Hollywood.
 However, at Fox, Betty did double Linda Darnell in the circus melodrama CHAD HANNA (1940).
 The story on how Betty was signed for a Hollywood acting career sounds like something out of a press book.
 In fact, it did come from a Monogram press book.
 The story went like this.
 In 1941, Betty was on horseback, watching a western heroine having trouble guiding her horse through an action scene.
 After a number of retakes, Betty volunteered to do the scene and was successful on her first try.
 This led the producer to sign Betty to a contract.
 If this is a true story then the producer was probably Robert Tansey, who would later use Betty in eight of his films at Monogram.
 Tansey worked on a number of the Monogram Tex Ritter westerns, so again if the story happened, it probably was on a Ritter set.

-Sometime over the years Betty was no longer known as Henninger but Miles.
 In her years at Monogram, Betty was known to be living by herself with only her two dogs as companions.
 Those dogs went with her almost everywhere.
 Betty would drive her car and her dogs would sit in her lap.
 Not much else is known about Betty's private life.
 She did have good friends in Gene Alsace (AKA Buck Coburn and Rocky Camron) and another actor that she helped to attain small roles in some of the Monogram westerns.

 Frances Kavanaugh, screenwriter for a number of Betty's films, described her "as a very friendly and sweet person".
 Kavanaugh added, "She was very professional, very talented, and she loved horses and loved to do her stunts.
 (She was) a great athlete and a lovely person to work with.
 She was on time.
 She knew her lines and knew her stunts.
 She was very ambitious and loved to work."